german92/iExperience.github.io/slides/1B/irb_strings_integers_variables.md

 ---

-Nothing happens!
+## Nothing happens!
 Why?

+* In IRB, we were working with a REPL that displayed the result of each statement.
+* We saw output for each command because it automatically prints the result of the statement.
+* In a program, we will not see any output unless we explictly print output to the screen.
+* In Ruby, you can print out strings using the ```puts``` Ruby method.

 ---

-In IRB, we were working with a REPL that displayed the result of each statement.
-This is how we saw output.
-In a program, we will not see any output unless we explictly print output to the screen.

-In Ruby, you can print out strings using the ```puts``` Ruby method.

----

-## Wait, what is a Ruby Method?
+### Wait, what is a Ruby Method?

 * A method is a named command that you can invoke to perform an operation
 * If you're familiar with other programming paradigms, a method is Ruby's equivalent of a function or procedure